bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_rn.md

 cd ios && pod install && cd ..
 ```

-Verify that `bdk-rn` has been added to `package.json`, once done `bdk-rn` is installed and ready to be used in our **AwesomeBitcoinApp**
+Verify that `bdk-rn` has been added to `package.json`, once done `bdk-rn` is installed and ready to be used in our **BdkRnQuickStart** App.

 ## Importing `bdk-rn`

-Locate home.js which we added in the setup section and import bdk-rn and also create an RN functional component.
+Locate `home.js` which we added in the setup section and import `bdk-rn` and also create an RN functional component.

 ```javascript
 // screens/home.js